p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 integers = map(lambda x : int(x), str_list)

-print(integers) # это говорит нам о типе объекта, с которым мы имеем дело
+print(integers) # this tells us the type of object we're dealing with

 for number in integers:
     print(number)